Hack4Eugene/parenting-now-grizzley-bears/README.md

 ## Overview

 Hi!
 My name is Jeremy Sher and I'm a senior engineer at Knack, an online database and application building platform, where I mostly write JavaScript.
-At the same time, I haven't really spent a lot of time using the system as an end user and decided to use Hack for a Cause as an opportunity to change that.
+I haven't really spent a lot of time using the system as an end user, though, so I decided to use Hack for a Cause as an opportunity to take a deep dive into building apps on the platform I spend my time working on.
 For my solution to Parenting Now's requirements, I used the Knack platform to create a secure online portal where Parenting Now's educators can manage attendance reports, snack assignments, summary reports, and other data that is currently being managed on paper using paper forms.

 ## A Note on Knack